 This 2013 Common Sense Media report will a useful document to use for parent and educator events focusing on 21st Century parenting and digital children.
-As the basis for group discussion, Zero to Eight, Children’s Media Use in America 2013, offers concrete and statistically based data on children under age eight and the extend of their access to mobile media devices.
+As the basis for group discussion, Zero to Eight, Children’s Media Use in America 2013, offers concrete and statistically based data on children under age eight and the extent of their access to mobile media devices.

 Links Related to this Topic

 - 38% of Children Under 2 Use Mobile Media, Study Says – Mashable.com